Envek/rubyconfau-threads-callbacks/slides.md

 # Threads, <span v-mark.circle.orange>callbacks</span>, and <small class="text-90%">execution context in Ruby</small>

 <!--
-But let's get to view distortions, but now let's take a look at how programmers can sometimes misunderstand even most basic language constructs.
-Let's talk about callbacks.
+But let's get to view distortions, but now let's take a look at how we, programmers, can sometimes undervalue even most basic language constructs, just because we are so used to them.
+Let's talk about callbacks in Ruby.
 -->

 ---